 The most common of them is the Cantonese version, and usually the siomai’s that are sold outside of China most probably have originated from it like the Philippine siomai.
 Having said that the Philippine version is not an exact copy as it has its own uniqueness, usually the Philippine siomai dipped in a light soy sauce with chilli oil and spicy garlic mince squeezed with lemon or calamansi.
-It’s so common in Philippines almost all food courts in malls have a siomai stall; I remembered my favourite was Henlin’s and Chowking’s siomai.
+It’s so common in Philippines almost all food courts in malls have a dedicated stall for this; I remembered my favourite was Henlin’s and Chowking’s siomai.

 - 500g pork, finely chopped